redixin/rally-ci/README.rst

 rallyci.streams.fake
 --------------------

 Used for testing.
-Will read events from file.
-Restart from beginning when file is finished.
+Will read events from file line by line.

 Sample config::